jlcarr/LeetCode/README.md

 - **Memory**: 39.3 MB
 - **Solution**: This is a simple shortest path problem without edge weights or an admissable heuristic, so we can just use BFS.
 However cases are made to make a simple BFS run quadratically.
 Using a 2-sided BFS actuall solves the problem very quickly.
 However a more proper solution is to use note that we can keep track of neighbor groups to not search them again, greatly cutting down the problem in general.

+### Problem 1402
+- **Name**: Reducing Dishes
+- **Runtime**: 42 ms
+- **Memory**: 13.8 MB
+- **Solution**: Sort the satisfactions since we want the largest satisfaction to take advantage of the largest time multiplier.
+We then want to see which negative dishes we should drop.
+Use cumulative sum technique to get the effect of shifting down all future dishes by 1 by dropping a dish.
+We can then run through greedily checking if dropping the dish results in a net gain.

 ### Problem 1443
 - **Name**: Minimum Time to Collect All Apples in a Tree.
 - **Runtime**: 541 ms